 Having recently become a stay-at-home dad, I’m now trying to find stuff to do in order to help her development and occupy us on a daily basis.
 One of the things I’ve enjoyed doing with the sprog over the last month or so is heading to the park.
-We’ve got some great playgrounds, outdoor spaces and woods in Hertfordshire, all within walking distance of the house, so the nice weather has meant that we’ve ventured out to explore Dacorum a bit further.
+We’ve got some great playgrounds, outdoor spaces and woods in Hertfordshire, all within walking distance of the house, so the nice weather has meant that we’ve ventured outside more often.

 In a world where money rules everything, I think it’s important to get back to basics.
 Money doesn’t necessarily mean happiness or equate to fun, particularly when you’re talking about a baby less than a year old.
 So, for me, there’s nothing better than heading to the park on a sunny day to chill out on the grass, let her roam around and have a go on the playground equipment.

 A particular favourite location of ours at the moment is just off the High Street where we live – not only does it have a large playing field and great playground equipment, but there’s also a skatepark, football pitch and basketball net which we’ll be making use of when she’s older.
-Depending on how energetic I’m feeling, I’ll either strap the sprog into the baby carrier and walk there via the scenic Grand Union Canal, or alternatively just get in the car and pull up in the car park.
+Depending on how energetic I’m feeling, I’ll either strap the sprog into the baby carrier and walk there or just get in the car and pull up in the car park.

 Sometimes, the simple things are the best.
 Seeing her go on a swing for the first time, or go down the slide on her own is pretty priceless.
 It’s also fantastic to see her develop every time we do go to the park and play on the playground equipment.
 Fear and trepidation from the first time of going has been replaced with confidence and enjoyment as she figures things out for herself.